Independent Social Democratic Party of Germany: Debate over joining the Communist International

 In 1920, four delegates from the USPD (Ernst Däumig, Arthur Crispien, Walter Stoecker and Wilhelm Dittmann) attended the 2nd World Congress of the Comintern to discuss participating in the Comintern.
 Whilst Däumig and Stoecker agreed with the International's 21 conditions of entry, Crispien and Dittmann opposed them, leading to a controversial debate over joining the Comintern to break out in the USPD.
-Many members felt that the necessary requirements for joining would lead to a loss of the party's independence and a perceived dictate from Moscow while others, especially younger members such as Ernst Thälmann, argued that only the joining of the Comintern would allow the party to implement its socialist ideals.
+Many members felt that the necessary requirements for joining would lead to a loss of the party's independence and a perceived dictate from Moscow while others, especially younger members such as Ernst Thälmann, argued that Comintern membership would allow the party to implement its socialist ideals.

 Ultimately, the proposition to join the Comintern was approved at a party convention in Halle in October 1920 by 237 votes to 156, with various international speakers including Julius Martov, Jean Longuet and Grigory Zinoviev.
 The USPD split up in the process, with both groups seeing themselves as the rightful USPD and the other one as being outcast.
-On 4 December 1920, the left-wing of the USPD with about 400,000 members merged into the KPD, forming the United Communist Party of Germany (Vereinigte Kommunistische Partei Deutschlands, VKPD) while the other half of the party, with about 340,000 members and including three quarters of the 81 Reichstag members, continued under the name USPD.
-Led by Georg Ledebour and Arthur Crispien, they advocated a parliamentary democracy.
-The USPD was instrumental in the creation of the 2½ International in 1921.
+On 4 December 1920, the left wing of the USPD with about 400,000 members merged into the KPD, forming the United Communist Party of Germany (Vereinigte Kommunistische Partei Deutschlands, VKPD) while the moderate arm of the party, with about 340,000 members and three-fourths of its Reichstag deputies, continued under the name USPD.
+Led by Georg Ledebour and Arthur Crispien, they supported parliamentary democracy against the Communists' revolutionary aspirations.
+The remainder of the USPD was instrumental in the creation of the 2½ International in 1921.

 Move to merger

-Over time, the political differences between SPD and USPD dwindle.
-Following the assassination of foreign minister Walther Rathenau by right-wing extremists in June 1922, the two parties' factions in the Reichstag formed a common working group on 14 July 1922.
-Two months later on 24 September, the parties officially merged again after a joint party convention in Nürnberg, adopting the name of United Social Democratic Party of Germany (Vereinigte Sozialdemokratische Partei Deutschlands, VSPD) which was shortened again to SPD in 1924.
+As the Weimar Republic became relatively more stable, the political distance between the mainstream SPD and the remainder of the USPD dwindled.
+Following the assassination of foreign minister Walther Rathenau by far-right terrorists in June 1922, the two parties formed a single parliamentary group on 14 July 1922.
+Two months later on 24 September, the parties formalised their reunification at a joint congress in Nuremberg, adopting the name of United Social Democratic Party of Germany (Vereinigte Sozialdemokratische Partei Deutschlands, VSPD) which was shortened again to SPD in 1924.

-Elements of the USPD continued as an independent party led by Georg Ledebour and Theodor Liebknecht, who refused to work with the SPD, but it never attained any significance again.

-The party got 20,275 votes in the 1928 Reichstag election, but it won no seats.
-It merged into the Socialist Workers' Party of Germany (Sozialistische Arbeiterpartei Deutschland, SAPD) in 1931.
+A minority faction led by Georg Ledebour and Theodor Liebknecht refused reunification and reorganized a much reduced party under the USPD name.
+In the 1928 Reichstag election, the continuity party won 0.06% of the vote, falling far short of winning any seats.
+The party contested the 1930 election with even less success before merging into the Socialist Workers' Party of Germany (Sozialistische Arbeiterpartei Deutschland, SAPD) in 1931.